claint76/inivation-docs/Advanced configurations/User_guide_-_synchronisation.md

 discussion.**

-To enable this mode, while the DVS128 is plugged in, use the DVS128 menu to enable the checkbox \'Timestamp master / Enable sync event output\', as seen in the picture above.
+To enable this mode, while the DVS128 is plugged in, use the DVS128 menu to enable the checkbox 'Timestamp master / Enable sync event output', as seen in the picture above.

-Falling edges of the IN pin should result in the logging of special events, which are denoted by having the SYNC\_EVENT\_BITMASK bit set in their address (bit 15).
+Falling edges of the IN pin should result in the logging of special events, which are denoted by having the SYNC_EVENT_BITMASK bit set in their address (bit 15).

 ### DAVIS240 synchronisation